 Comprehensive and Inclusive Immigration Reform

-Undocumented lesbian, gay, bisexual, and transgender (LGBT) people live at the intersection of the LGBT equality and immigrant rights movements, making them some of the most vulnerable individuals in our country.
-According to a study by the Williams Institute, there are close to 1 million LGBT adult immigrants, of whom about two-thirds are documented and one-third are undocumented.
-Comprehensive and inclusive immigration reform is a critical issue for the LGBT community.
+Undocumented lesbian, gay, bisexual, transgender and queer (LGBTQ) people live at the intersection of the LGBTQ equality and immigrant rights movements, making them some of the most vulnerable individuals in our country.
+According to a study by the Williams Institute, there are close to 1 million LGBTQ adult immigrants, of whom about two-thirds are documented and one-third are undocumented.
+Comprehensive and inclusive immigration reform is a critical issue for the LGBTQ community.

 End Racial Profiling Act